DohaKhamaiseh/data-structures-and-algorithms/CC6/README.md

 3.	insert after :  value =3   new_value = 0    list = { 1 } -> { 2 } -> { 3 } -> { 0 } -> { 4 } -> { 5 } -> X
 4.	insert before : value =1   new_value = 0    list = { 0 } -> { 1 } -> { 2 } -> { 3 } -> { 4 } -> { 5 } -> X
 5.	insert after :  value =5   new_value = 0    list = { 1 } -> { 2 } -> { 3 } -> { 4 } -> { 5 } -> { 0 } -> X
+6.	insert before :  value =6   new_value = 0   "The value 6 not in the list"
+7.	insert after :  value =6   new_value = 0    "The value 6 not in the list"

 [Pull Request Link](https://github.com/DohaKhamaiseh/data-structures-and-algorithms/pull/6)